-I have two programs for doing rarefaction calculations.
-The first is based on the analytic solution presented by Raup (1975) and Tipper (1977) and runs very quickly, even on large data sets.
-The second is based on a resampling routine and can be used to cross-check the analytic calculations, but runs much slower than the analytic solution.
+Analytic Rarefaction uses the solution presented by Raup (1975) and Tipper (1977) and runs very quickly, even on large data sets.
 Be sure to read the instructions for Analytic Rarefaction.

 If you need a jump-start in using R or in using multivariate methods in R, try these tutorials, which should get you up and running quickly.

-The website for my course in Data Analysis covers a variety of topics in statistics and data analysis, and it emphasizes how to use R to solve these problems.
+The website for my graduate-level course Data Analysis in the Geosciences, which covers a variety of topics in statistics and data analysis, and it emphasizes how to use R to solve these problems.